adobe/spectrum-css/README.md

 ## Where is the JavaScript?

 Spectrum CSS is CSS-only, implementing only the interactivity that can be done with pure CSS.
-Thus, Spectrum CSS should only be used by implementations of Spectrum, or very simple applications that only need things like typography, checkboxes, textfields, etc.
+Thus, Spectrum CSS should only be used by implementations of Spectrum, or very simple applications that only need things like typography, checkboxes, text fields, etc.

 Adobe maintains separate JavaScript libraries written with React, Angular, and web components that use Spectrum CSS to create fully interactive Spectrum components.
 These libraries will be open sourced soon.